SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/02-Data-Types.md

 **Pascal case** combines words by:

-* capitalizing each word along with the first one
+* Capitalizing each word along with the first one

 * Removing all spaces: